Sajalagn123/MIniproject-for-Sajal/README.md

 I had the nav bar display inline.
 Also I moved the nav elements to the left and centered them.
 I have also added input elements to the contact section of the page.

+I added a back gorund color of grey and fixed the caption onto the image.
+I also centered the footer of the page.

 ## Instalation
 To install my project, I created a repository for it on Github.
 After that I cloned the repository onto my desktop.
 I then copied the folders from my class repository and pasted them into my folder.
 From there, I opened the assignments into a serperate folder.